ellysalley/starter-academic/content/en/authors/admin/_index.md

 highlight_name: false
 ---

-A data engineer on weekdays, a CS graduate student on weekends who believes that data is the backbone of any organization’s success.
+A data engineer on weekdays, a CS graduate student on weekends.

-I originally studied Consumer Psychology and Advertising, and used to work as a marketer/data analyst for many years from Microsoft to a small startup.
+Before working as a data engineer, I used to analyze marketing/product data, and studied advertising and consumer psychology.
+Next thing I know, I became a CS graduate student.

-After immigrating to the United States, I pivoted my career as a data engineer.
-For doing so, I've got my 2nd bachelor's degree in Computer Engineering, completed a coding boot camp, and currently I'm pursuing a master's degree in Computer Science at Georgia Tech.
+I've worked in the tech industry for a long time, but I always have love and hate relationship with this industry.
+I live in the Seattle area with a companion human and a companion cat.
+I don't think anything can beat the cuteness of a cat.